blpercha/umls-to-graph/README.md

 ### String Annotation Decorators

 For most NLP applications, string annotations for UMLS concepts will be the most important thing that comes out of this graph.
 Each CUI is attached to a set of descriptors from various ontologies.
 The SPECIALIST lexicon (which comes with UMLS) also provides a list of alternate spellings for various terms in the LRSPL file.

-The string annotation decorator finds all strings from recognized ontologies (everything represented in the OntologyType enum) and the alternate spellings from LRSPL, and attaches them to nodes in the graph.
+The string annotation decorator finds all English-language, all-ASCII strings from MRCONSO.RRF and the alternate spellings from LRSPL, and attaches them to nodes in the graph.
 To generate a resource file for this code decorator, run the following:

 ``` java nodedecorators.StringsNodeDecorator <umls-location>/MRCONSO.RRF <umls-location>/LRSPL <output-resource-file> ```